ucfopen/Materia-Docs/_developers/creator-core.md

 ## Materia.CreatorCore.directUploadMedia

 Send media data directly to the media uploader.
-Use if the creator has it's own file picker or generates media programatically.
+Use if the creator has its own file picker or generates media programatically.

 | Argument | Required | Description
 |-